UW-Madison researcher receives grant from French government to study plankton

-A UW-Madison professor will be traveling halfway around the world with grant funding from the French government to study tiny marine organisms that are being affected by climate change.
+A UW-Madison professor will travel halfway around the world with grant money from the French government to study tiny marine organisms that are being affected by climate change.

 Plankton are a crucial part of a body of water’s ecosystem.
 Plankton eat algae in the water, and in turn, fish eat the plankton.
 Without plankton, Lee said, fisheries collapse and the entire ecosystem changes.